Review and checklist of critical logs for security incident analysis

 General methodological approach for the analysis of critical logs

 Here are the 8 steps recommended by these researchers as well as 2 optional ones that we could add:

-Identify journal sources and tools to be used during the analysis
+Identify log sources and tools to use during the analysis

-Minimize "noise" by removing repetitive and routine entries from the journal after confirming that they are benign
+Minimize "noise" by removing repetitive and routine entries from the logs after confirming that they are benign

 Determine whether the timestamping of logs can be relied on; taking into account time zone differences